foldda/rda/README.md

 | John | M   | 70  |
 | Kate | F   | 63  |

-As you can see in these examples, in an RDA-encoded string, it uses the delimiter chars ("delimiters") defined at the beginning of the string (called the "header section") to encode data elements that are placed at different locations in a logical multi-dimensional array[^2].
-By defining more delimiters in the header section dynamically, the logical encoding space can have more dimensions when it's required.
+An RDA-encoded string has two sections: a "header" section at the beginning of the string defines the encoding chars for the encoding, followed by a "payload" section that contains the encoded data elements.
+In the second example above, the header section is the substring "|,\", where char '\' (the ending char of the substring) is the "escape char", and the other chars leading the escape char are the "delimiter chars" - more specifically, delimiter chars for separating data elements at different dimension in the array - in the example, char '|' is the 1st dimension-1 delimiter, and char ',' is the 2nd dimension's delimiter[^2].

-[^2]: A more detailed explanation of RDA encoding rule can be found in this repo's wiki.
+[^2]: A more detailed explanation of RDA encoding rule is in this repo's wiki.

+RDA encoding allows defining delimiters dynamically in the header section, so the encoding space's dimensions can be flexibly extended when required.

 ## The Problem To Address